 - Lemon Juice

 Pour the cake batter into the prepared pan.
-Bake the cake for 30 to 35 minutes or until a toothpick comes out clean and the cake is pulling away from the sides of the pan.
+Bake the cake for 30 to 35 minutes or until a toothpick comes out clean and the cake pulls away from the pan’s sides.

-Cool the cake in the cake pan on a cooling rack at room temperature .
+Cool the cake in the pan on a room temperature cooling rack.

-For the frosting, place the butter and cream cheese in a large bowl.
+Place the butter and cream cheese in a large bowl for the frosting.
 Beat them with a mixer until smooth.